-- C. Buildings containing life science and research uses shall satisfy the following: - 1.
-At least 40 percent of the wall area along the principal street that is between finished floor and twenty feet above grade shall consist of glazing. - 2.
-The second floor façade along the principal street must provide a minimum of 25 percent glazing between the finished second story floor and the finished third story floor or building eve. - 3.
-At least one-half of the total area of all glazing on ground-floor façades that face the principal street shall have a Visible Transmittance (VT) of 0.6 or higher. - 4.
-For all other street facing facades, at least 25 percent of the wall area between two and sixteen feet above grade shall consist of glazing. - D. The maximum sill height for any ground floor glazing necessary to meet the minimum glazing standards of this section shall be 4 feet. - E. Any façade that is built up to an interior mid-block property line is not required to have glazing on that façade if not prohibitions and no contractual or legal impediments exist that would prevent a building being constructed on the adjacent property up to the wall of the façade. - F. The requirements in this section shall not apply if the Building Code prohibits windows on such facades. - F. The requirements in this section may be reduced to the extent necessary to comply with the Energy Code and/or Green Building Program Standards.
+- C. The maximum sill height for any ground floor glazing necessary to meet the minimum glazing standards of this section shall be 4 feet. - D. Any façade that is built up to an interior mid-block property line is not required to have glazing on that façade if not prohibitions and no contractual or legal impediments exist that would prevent a building being constructed on the adjacent property up to the wall of the façade. - E. The requirements in this section shall not apply if the Building Code prohibits windows on such facades. - F. The requirements in this section may be reduced to the extent necessary to comply with the Energy Code and/or Green Building Program Standards.
 Shading devices and/or the use of fritted glass are encouraged to mitigate solar impacts, particularly on south and west facing facades.

-5.5 SHADE AND SHELTER
+5.5.
+SHADE AND SHELTER

-Standard A pplies if the NB G Subdi strict is: Арі plies if t Stre he Adja et is: cent Applies to the following: TOD CMU NMU NR WMU CI RSMU CTC PPC UR HWY Section 5.5 Shade and Shelter • • • • • • • • • • • All mixed use and non-residential development Development along an active edge Corner site provisions
+Standard A pplies i f the Ni 3G Sub district i is: Арр lies if t Stree he Adjo et is: icent Applies to the following: TOD CMU NMU NR WMU CI CTC PPC UR HWY Section 5.5 Shade and Shelter • • • • • • • • • • - All mixed use and non- residential development - Development along an active edge - Corner site provisions